-2025/26 Master's Personnel Awards for Black Scholars
+2025/26 Doctoral Personnel Awards for Black Scholars

-Competition Launch Date October 31, 2024
+Competition launch date October 31, 2024

+Letters of Support deadline March 20, 2025, 4:00 PM ET

 Application Submission Deadline March 20, 2025, 4:00 PM ET

-Letters of Support Deadline March 20, 2025, 4:00 PM ET

 Award Notification Date July 2025

 Award Start Date September 1, 2025

-Award Value Up to \$54,000 CAD (\$27,000 per year for up to two (2) years)
+Award Value Up to \$120,000 CAD (\$40,000 per year for up to three (3) years)

 Application Procedures See B.10 How to Apply

 Contact Email: research@heartandstroke.ca

-A.1 Objectives of the 2025/26 Master's Personnel Awards for Black Scholars
+A.1 Objectives of 2025/26 Doctoral Personnel Awards for Black Scholars

-Heart & Stroke and Brain Canada are supporting the 2025/26 Master's Personnel Awards for Black Scholars in committing up to a total of \$270,000.
+Heart & Stroke and Brain Canada are supporting the 2025/26 Doctoral Personnel Awards for Black Scholars in committing up to a total of \$480,000.
 This award was established to support Black scholars of African or Caribbean heritage and/or ancestry in Canada, and was co-created with Black leaders at all career stages who supported Heart & Stroke in the development of this funding opportunity.
 The objective of the competition is to increase the number of highly-qualified Black trainees across Canada committed to working in the fields of heart and/or brain research.

 In the context of this award, heart and/or brain health research encompasses research addressing conditions, including neurological, that affect the cardiovascular and/or cerebrovascular health of people living in Canada.
 This could include research focused on prevention, treatment, and/or recovery related to heart conditions, stroke, vascular cognitive impairment, and mental health in relation to these conditions.
-The stipends awarded will be up to \$54,000 CAD (\$27,000 per year for up to two (2) years) enabling Black trainees to focus on their Master's research studies and engage with mentors as part of their training.
+The stipends awarded will be up to \$120,000 CAD (\$40,000 per year for up to three (3) years) enabling Black trainees to focus on their Doctoral research studies and engage with mentors as part of their training.